Artificial intelligence and machine learning algorithms that can read lips from videos are nothing extraordinary, actually.

 If it seems complicated, try again, but I don't promise anything.

 I quote from Technology presentation paper.
-“Both the speech recognition and LIBS lip reader components are based on an attention-based sequence-sequence architecture, a method of machine translation that maps an input to a sequence (audio or video)."
+"Both speech recognition and LIBS lip reader components are based on an attention-based sequence-sequence architecture, a method of machine translation that maps an input to a sequence (audio or video)."

 The fields of application are not limited to help for the deaf.
 The custom of attributing a "socially noble" use to each technology must never make us forget that the main use of these technologies is in the military or security sector.